phaux/cdnup/README.md

 - `-w`, `--write`: Write the latest found versions to the files.
 - `-i`, `--interactive`: Run in interactive mode.
 Ask for confirmation before writing each change.
 - `-e EXT`, `--ext EXT`: Additional file extensions to check when recursively walking directories.
-- `--ignore PATTERN`: Additional file names to ignore when recursively walking directories.
+- `-s PATH`, `--skip PATH`: Additional paths to skip when recursively walking directories.
 - `--max-update RELEASE`: Try to find updates up to the specified release type.

 ## Example